davehusk/JavaFinalFall2024Maven/README.md

 # Java JDBC Application with Maven

 ## Overview
-Welcome!
+Welcome, students!
 This repository provides an example Java application designed to help you understand key concepts required for your final sprint project.
-Please use this example to learn about Maven for dependency management, structuring a Java project using a three-tiered approach, handling user inputs with Scanner, implementing password hashing and user authentication, and storing data in a PostgreSQL (PG) database.
+This program demonstrates how to use JDBC to interact with a PostgreSQL (PG) database using Java through the Command Line Interface (CLI).
+Please use this example to learn about Maven for dependency management, structuring a Java project using a three-tiered approach, handling user inputs with Scanner, implementing password hashing and user authentication, and storing data in a PostgreSQL database.

 ## Learning Objectives
 - **Dependency Management**: Understand how to use Maven to manage project dependencies.
 - **Project Structure**: Learn how to organize your code using a three-tier architecture (Presentation, Business Logic, Data Access).
 - **User Input Handling**: Discover how to use Scanner for handling user inputs.
 - **Authentication**: Learn about password hashing and implementing user authentication.
-- **Database Integration**: Explore how to store and manage user and car data in a PostgreSQL database.
+- **Database Integration**: Explore how to use JDBC to interact with a PostgreSQL database and manage user and car data.

 ## Key Concepts
 ### Dependency Management with Maven